 - f (Callable) -- Function to decorate.
 Can only accept and return python literals. - minify (bool) -- Minify cmd code prior to sending.
 Defaults to True. - register (bool) -- Assign an attribute to self.task with same name as f.
 Defaults to True. - record (bool) -- Each invocation of the executer is recorded for playback upon reconnect.
 Only recommended to be set to True for a setup-like function.
-Defaults to False.

-'''

-\begin{array}{l} \textbf{static teardown()} \rightarrow Callable[[P], R] \\ \textbf{static teardown()} \rightarrow Callable[[Callable[[P], R]], Callable[[P], R]] \\ \end{array}

-'''
+Defaults to False. - implementation (str) -- If supplied, the provided method will only be used if the board's implementation name matches.
+Several methods of the same name can be overloaded that support different implementations.
+Common values include "micropython", and "circuit-python".
+Defaults to an empty string, which all implementations will match to.

+static teardown() \rightarrow Callable[[belay.device.P], belay.device.R]

+static teardown(kwargs) \rightarrow Callable[[Callable[[belay.device.P], belay.device.R]], Callable[[belay.device.P], belay.device.R]]